Pacific Powell Scholarship

 The Powell Scholarship is the University's premier academic merit award, and is designed to cultivate future leaders through mentoring, instruction, and service.

 Qualified Powell Scholars candidates have:

 - A cumulative high school GPA of 3.7 or higher (on an unweighted 4.00 scale)

 - Undertaken a rigorous academic curriculum - Honors, AP, and/or IB courses

-- Demonstrated superior leadership skills in two or more areas, including student government, community service or religious and cultural groups
+- Demonstrated superior leadership skills in two or more areas, including but not restricted to student government, community service, cultural groups, research or creative activities

 Students who meet these minimum criteria are encouraged to apply.
 A select number of finalists will be invited to campus to interview with the Powell Scholars selection committee.